How hooks work

 you to add a reducer to your component.

-is a function that accepts two arguments: the current value
+A reducer is a function that accepts two arguments: the current value and

-to apply on that value, then return a new value
+an action to apply on that value, then return a new value.
+Like this:

 function reducer(prevValue, action) {